Kometa-Team/Kometa/docs/home/guides/docker.md

 ```

-[This is going to fail with an error, don’t panic]
+This is going to fail with an error.
+That's expected.

-### Important note on that command

-This tutorial uses the official image, and you should, too.
-Don't change `meisnate12/plex-meta-manager` to the `linuxserver.io` image or any other; the lsio image specifically has idiosyncracies that will prevent the walkthrough from working.
-The official image *will* behave exactly as documented below.
-Other very possibly won't.

 You should see something like this: